witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 If you did not connect to the Firebug page with the available link to download, try to navigate to a site like [Google](google.com) ```google.com``` or [Mozilla](mozilla.org) ```mozilla.org```.
 If you could not access either of these, select the WiFi icon in the upper right corner to inspect the available networks and begin troubleshooting.
 This is not a troubleshooting guide and I would recommend using the [RSAP](http://www.freecodecamp.com/field-guide/how-do-i-get-help-when-i-get-stuck) method to the best of your ability to solve your connection problem.

-Link to RSAP method for problem solving: ```http://www.freecodecamp.com/field-guide/how-do-i-get-help-when-i-get-stuck```
+Link to RSAP method for problem solving: ```http://www.freecodecamp.com/field-guide/how-do-i-get-help-when-i-get-stuck```.
+The last step 'post' should be posting on a relevant technical forum (nothing from this guide is on-topic for the Stack Overflow forums in my opinion).
+For the Ubuntu Linux questions try [Ask Ubuntu](askubuntu.com).

 Text-only links have been provided in addition to the links to this point for you to easily read the url's considering that you might be reading this from a device other than the one running Ubuntu that you are setting up.
 Once your internet connection is established, open this guide [Ubuntu Setup](https://github.com/witblacktype/freeCodeCamp_projects/blob/master/ubuntu/ubuntu_setup.md) in Firefox on your Ubuntu machine